geocompx/geocompy/README.md

 ## Reproduce the book with Docker (devcontainer)

-For many people the next quickest way to reproduce the book will be in a Docker container running on your local computer.
+If you're able to install [Docker](https://docs.docker.com/desktop/install/) this is likely to be the quickest way to reproduce the contents of this book.
 To do this from within VS Code (recommended), you can

 1. Install Microsoft's official [Dev Container](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension